 Becoming a designer is transformative.
 It requires you to set aside every assumption you have about your customers, your business, and what brings about success and be open to something completely new.
-By taking up design, you are volunteering to purposely step into the unknown and discover what your customers really want – which may not only be different from what you’re currently offering, but also completely outside of what you believe is possible.
+By taking up design thinking, you are volunteering to purposely step into the unknown and discover what your customers really want, which may not only be different from what you’re currently offering but also completely outside of what you believe is possible.

-To help you and your organization get comfortable with design thinking and how it works in reality, you need the opportunity to put theory into practice with support.
+To help you and your organization get comfortable with design thinking and how it works, you need the opportunity to put theory into practice with support.